 But these barriers do not mean that contact cannot improve intergroup relations for groups in violent conflict.
 Regardless of other differences, conflicting groups share an interest in obtaining peace.
 Fighting is costly and each group is better off cooperating than fighting (Fearon 1995).
 Intergroup contact can help groups identify this shared interest, which may not be clear due to misinformation and misperceptions (Fearon 1995; Ward et al. 1997).
 Cooperative contact can remove the psychological barriers to identifying shared interests, such as stereotypes and feelings of threat, by diminishing the perception that all outgroup members are the same (Quattrone and Jones 1980).
 Contact to achieve a common goal also provides groups with an example of a shared interest that can be reached through cooperation, and that experience can make groups open to future cooperation.
 Cross-group cooperation that achieves a goal in the group’s interest can generate group pressure to cooperate and social norms like ingroup policing of actions that harm the outgroup (Ditlmann, Samii, and Zeitzoff 2017; Fearon and Laitin 1996).

 The contact hypothesis has never been tested with groups who are in a violent conflict, and violent conflict poses a hard to test for the effects of group contact.
-Literatures in psychology (Sherif 1958) and international relations (Powell 2002) would that predict no change after intergroup contact because groups’ incentives are still fundamentally misaligned and because contact does not reveal information relevant to group bargaining. (???) himself differentiated prejudice, which contact should diminish, from justified negative feelings towards an “actual menace” (p.8).
+Literatures in psychology (Sherif 1958) and international relations (Powell 2002) would predict no change after intergroup contact because groups’ incentives are still fundamentally misaligned and because contact does not reveal information relevant to group bargaining. (???) himself differentiated prejudice, which contact should diminish, from justified negative feelings towards an “actual menace” (p.8).
 Subsequent scholars have noted that intergroup contact may not improve group relations if the groups have genuine conflicts of interests (Forbes 1997; Hewstone 1996), and violent conflict is a serious conflict of interests.
-But contact can still work by revealing latent shared interests and removing barriers to identifying those interests.
+Nevertheless, contact can still work by revealing latent shared interests and removing barriers to identifying those interests.

 Context: Farmer-pastoralist conflict in Nigeria’s Middle Belt